rcompton/ryancompton.net/_posts/2014-06-06-statistical-features-of-infinite-jest.md

 > I'm wanting to light my cunt of a sister up so bad I can't hardly see to get the truck off the lawn and leave.
 But and so and but so I'm driving back home, and I'm so mad I all of a sudden try and pray.

 Now, according to Wiktionary, there are [224 conjunctions in the English language](https://en.wiktionary.org/wiki/Category:English_conjunctions).
-It's possible to quickly obtain a list of them all by entering this query into [DBpedia's public Wiktionary endpoint](http://wiktionary.dbpedia.org/sparql):
+It's possible to quickly get all of them by entering this query into [DBpedia's public Wiktionary endpoint](http://wiktionary.dbpedia.org/sparql):

 {% highlight SQL %}
 PREFIX terms:<http://wiktionary.dbpedia.org/terms/>